stlalpha/vision-2-bbs/README.md

 It was amazing.

-## I Must Be Getting Old
-I spent an enormous amount of time in this world, it was my primary social outlet in the late 80s and early 90s.

-I was the proud sysop of multiple bbs's over the years, and I was a bbs program geek.
-I loved the software, configuring it, getting it to do what i wanted to do - as much or more than I did pretty much any other aspect of the BBS world itself.
+## So what would you say you are doing around here?

+This project is about re-resurrecting ViSiON/2 and allowing the world to experience the software themselves.
+It would make me really happy if just one other person somewhere setup a copy.
+It would be amazing if we could get it re-vitalized as a way to share ideas, thoughts and experiences.

+So yeah - what's the work then?

+1. Its not y2k compliant.
+I got it working by hacking out the epoch subtraction stuff they were doing, but since we are beyond y2k, it works ok now.
+Until 2038 :frown:

+## The More You Know

 If you want to learn more about that time period and this sub-culture, check out the [BBS Documentary](https://www.youtube.com/watch?v=Dddbe9OuJLU&list=PL7nj3G6Jpv2G6Gp6NvN1kUtQuW8QshBWE).
-Its companion website also has a
+Its companion website also has an enormous about of information and [source code](http://software.bbsdocumentary.com/IBM/DOS/FORUM/)!